CocoScrappy/Jac-FSD-InternshipLogbook/README.md

 Resizing the connector in Wirebuilder, experimenting with wirebuilder, troubleshooting standalone app build with Alex and Anton

 Feb 3, 2023
-Personal day off, no progress
+Personal day off(moving places), no progress

 Feb 6, 2023
 Setting up computer after moving, looking into reducing size of tubing to wire size